Latest COVID-19 Update: Churches now open to all

-As recommended by the Archbishop in his letter, we are establishing Buddy System at Ryde Gladesville to assist the vulnerable, sick, frail, elderly, disabled and isolated members within our community during this pandemic.
+As recommended by the Archbishop in his letter in March 2020, we have established a Buddy System at Ryde Gladesville to assist the vulnerable, sick, frail, elderly, disabled and isolated members within our community during this pandemic.

-Our team of volunteers has been assisting over the past few weeks, and their help has been much appreciated by our elderly and isolated parishioners.
+Our team of volunteers has been assisting over the two years, and their help has been much appreciated by our elderly and isolated parishioners.
 This is a wonderful opportunity to not only get out of the house once a week for a short walk or drive, but also to do something meaningful and compassionate to assist those most in need during this time.

 bulletin drop offs

 assistance with other needs

 Carolina and Ana are Buddies and have been delivering bulletins to our elderly parishioners on their bikes this year!